ukrutt/sllurp/README.md

 ## Quick Start

+sllurp is developed and tested with *Python 2.7*.

+First, install the easy-to-satisfy Python dependencies:

+    pip install -r requirements.txt

-Install a version of [Twisted][] appropriate for your Python installation.
+Then install a version of [Twisted][] appropriate for your Python installation.
+Most Linux distributions (and Mac package repositories) offer prebuilt Twisted packages; use one of these if you can.
 For Windows users, choose the appropriate `.exe` installer at the Twisted website, and install [zope.interface][] with the same parameters.

 To connect to a reader and perform EPC Gen 2 inventory for 10 seconds: